davidsuead/angular-simple-crud/README.md

 # angular-simple-crud

-Simple CRUD about people using Angular 10
+Simple CRUD of people using Angular 10